mister36/wan-pipeline/README.md

 **GET** `/job-status/{job_id}`

-Check the status of a generation job.
+Check the status of a generation job (single image, batch images, or video).
+For batch jobs, includes progress information and individual image statuses.

 **GET** `/get-image/{job_id}`

-Download the generated image for a completed image generation job.
+Download the generated image for a completed single image generation job.

+**GET** `/get-batch-image/{job_id}/{image_index}`

+Download a specific image from a completed batch generation job.

+**GET** `/get-batch-images/{job_id}`

+Download all completed images from a batch generation job as a ZIP file.

 **GET** `/get-video/{job_id}`